Nyki-Anderson/Obsidian-Periodic-Templates/README.md

 ### Dynamic Navigation
 At the top of each periodic note will be a navbar that both allows you to quickly jump between scopes (past or present) as well as create new notes from said links.
 The logic is written in **JavaScript** and uses `moment.js` syntax to easily modify and manipulate dates forward and backward in time[^1].

+When learning `moment.js` formatting it became clear fairly quickly that if you use the `add()` or `subtract()` functions, you need to clone the original `date` variable so that it's instance does not change for the rest of the document.

 ### Daily Notes Template(s)
 These notes are intended to capture the raw data of the day: tasks, events, musings, and personal objectives.
 I am playing around with adaptive formatting so that each day can unfold naturally throughout the note rather than have a list of designated prompts that must be filled, as this has not worked for me in the past.

 The scope of the daily note is anything and everything that has value at the moment and I am designing the structure to be able to handle the broadest scope while being streamlined and fun/playful at the same time.
 Each expansion in scope should be able to either quantify or query the various entries in the daily note in a meaningful way.
 Anything that does not satisfy this goal will be continually reworked until it does.

 ![Periodic Plugin Options for Daily Template](Screenshots/Periodic%20Plugin%20Options%20(Daily).png)

+The naming convention for the daily scope is `/YYYY/MMMM/[Day ] DDD, dddd MMMM Do, YYYY`.
+Anything separated by a `/` will be a folder which is automatically created if needed.

 ### Weekly Summmary Template(s)
 The goal of the weekly note is to gather and summarize the musings of the week at a glance but with easy integration back to the raw undistilled body of information when desired.
 Basically I want to be able to see everything visually or graphically upfront but be able to drill back into the original entry and even expand on them without leaving the weekly interface.
 I also want to track habits and progress toward more long-term projects and such but this may be better realized in later iterations.
 The weekly note should zoom me outward just enough to see the forest through the daily trees.

 ![Periodic Plugin Options for Weekly Template](Screenshots/Periodic%20Plugin%20Options%20(Weekly).png)

+The naming convention for the weekly scope notes is `/YYYY/[Week ] w (YYYY-MM-DD)`.

 ### Monthly Overview Template(s)

 ![Periodic Plugin Options for Monthly Template](Screenshots/Periodic%20Plugin%20Options%20(Monthly).png)

+The naming convention for the monthly scope notes is `/YYYY/MMMM`.

 ### Quarterly Goals Template(s)

 ![Periodic Plugin Options for Quarterly Template](Screenshots/Periodic%20Plugin%20Options%20(Quarterly).png)

+The naming convention for the quarterly scope notes is `/YYYY/Qo [ Quarter]`.

 ### Yearly Progress Template(s)

 ![Alt text](Screenshots/Periodic%20Plugin%20Options%20(Yearly).png)

+The naming convention for the yearly scope notes is `/YYYY`.

 # 📚 TL;DR
 The system works as follows: